Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: Introduction

+The following paragraphs review our paper's connections to the adjacent topics of adversarial attacks, convex restrictions, chance constraints, and robust optimization.

+\textit{Adversarial attacks:} In the spirit of adversarial network attacks, \cite{adv_security} proposed an adversarial ML training framework to find AC-OPF solutions which were robust against security constraint ``attacks".
+Adversarial robustness was also employed in~\cite{adv_stochastic} to find AC-OPF solutions which were robust against stochastic load variations.
+Both of these papers considered the problem of finding robust generator dispatch solutions, in contrast to our focus of identifying perturbations that render the overall problem infeasible.

-From a more conventional optimization perspective, other works have exploited convex restrictions to find regions of operational robustness.
+\textit{Convex restrictions:} From a more conventional optimization perspective, other works have exploited convex restrictions to find regions of guaranteed operational feasibility.
 For example,~\cite{Nawaf_CIA,cia_beyza} proposed the use of convex inner approximations, applied to the dist-flow equations, to identify safe loadability regions in radial distribution grids.
 Exploiting Brouwer's fixed-point theorem,~\cite{cr} used convex restrictions of AC power flow to determine regions of guaranteed solvability in meshed transmission networks.
 This work was extended, via robust convex restrictions, to robust OPF applications in~\cite{robust_cr}, where load uncertainty was modeled explicitly using chance constraints.
-A special class of convex restrictions, known as polyhedral restrictions, were proposed in~\cite{poly_rest}, where the feasible region of an AC-OPF problem in distribution grids was conservatively bounded by polyhedra.
+A special class of convex restrictions, known as polyhedral restrictions, was proposed in~\cite{poly_rest}, where the feasible region of a distribution grid AC-OPF was conservatively bounded by polyhedra.
 More recently, \cite{dc_distanceToInf} defined a feasibility metric based on voltage stability in DC grids with constant power loads.
 The $p$-norm distance to infeasibility was analyzed using linear and bilinear matrix inequalities.
-Convex restrictions, however, are not directly applicable to DC-OPF formulations, since the DC power flow model is already convex.
-Furthermore, applying a convex restriction to the associated nonconvex adversarial attack problem results in a conservative upper bound, with no guarantee that smaller attacks cannot exist (see Sec.~\ref{sec:adv_attacks}).

-The vast literature on robust DC-OPF is concerned with finding generation dispatch solutions which are sufficiently robust to probabilistic load fluctuations or network contingencies.
-For example,~\cite{bienstock2014chance} rigorously formulated and solved a chance-constrained DC-OPF problem, where variable wind forecasts were used to parameterize generation uncertainty.
-The specific problem we focus on in this paper is broader than the problems posed by the robust DC-OPF literature, in the sense that our problem solution is completely invariant to the dispatch of the power system.
-We want to understand if generators \textit{can} feasibly respond to a load perturbation, rather than, ``is there a robust dispatch solution?"
-To the author's knowledge, there is a lack of literature on the specific topic of smallest distance to DC-OPF infeasibility.